redhat-cop/cloud.vmware_ops/roles/vcenter_host_connection/README.md

   - bool, Reconnect disconnected hosts, if the state is present and the host already exists.
 Optional

 ### Other
-- **vcenter_host_connection_proxy_host**:
+- **vcenter_host_connection_proxy_host** (string):
-  - str, The hostname of a proxy host that should be used for all HTTPs communication by the role.
-Optional
+  - The address of a proxy that will receive all HTTPS requests and relay them.
+  - The format is a hostname or an IP.
+  - If this variable is not set, the collection level variable `vmware_ops_proxy_host` will be used.
+If that variable is not set, the environment variable `VMWARE_PROXY_HOST` will be used.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

-- **vcenter_host_connection_proxy_port**:
+- **vcenter_host_connection_proxy_port** (integer):
-  - str, The port of a proxy host that should be used for all HTTPs communication by the role.
-Optional
+  - The port of the HTTP proxy that will receive all HTTPS requests and relay them.
+  - If this variable is not set, the collection level variable `vmware_ops_proxy_host` will be used.
+If that variable is not set, the environment variable `VMWARE_PROXY_PORT` will be used.
+  - See the [authentication documentation](https://github.com/redhat-cop/cloud.vmware_ops/blob/main/docs/authentication.md) for examples.

 ## Example Playbook